 In the United States, we may seek Fast Track Designation for some of our product candidates for therapeutic indications.
 If a therapy is intended for the treatment of a serious or life-threatening condition and the therapy demonstrates the potential to address unmet medical needs for this condition, the therapy sponsor may apply for Fast Track Designation.
 The FDA has broad discretion whether or not to grant this designation, so even if we believe a particular product candidate is eligible for this designation; we cannot assure you that the FDA would decide to grant it.
-Even if we receive Fast Track Designation, we may not experience a faster development process, review or approval compared to conventional FDA procedures.
+Even if we receive Fast Track Designation if we believe a faster development process, review or approval compared to conventional FDA procedures.
 The FDA may withdraw Fast Track Designation if we believe that the designation is no longer supported by data from our clinical development program.
 Fast Track Designation alone does not guarantee qualification for the FDA's priority review procedures.

 Other countries may have adopted schemes designed to ensure an accelerated approval of drugs that are especially important for patients.
 For example, in the European Union, the EMA may agree to an accelerated assessment (150 days instead of 210 days) for medicinal products of major interest from a public health perspective, in particular from a therapeutic innovation perspective).
 Furthermore, competent regulatory authorities may grant market authorizations "under exceptional circumstances," in cases where all the required safety and efficacy data have not been and will not be collected, to medicinal products designed for unmet needs or orphan medicinal products.
 Although a marketing authorization under exceptional circumstances is definitive, the risk-benefit balance of the medicinal product must be reviewed annually and the marketing authorization is withdrawn if it becomes negative.
-Moreover, under the centralized procedure, the European Commission may grant "conditional marketing authorizations" in cases where all the required safety and efficacy data are not yet available.
-The conditional marketing authorization is subject to conditions to be fulfilled for generating the missing data or ensuring increased safety measures.
+Moreover, under the centralized procedure, the European Commission may grant "conditional marketing authorization is subject to conditions to be fulfilled for generating the missing data or ensuring increased safety measures.
 It is valid for one year and has to be renewed annually until fulfillment of all the conditions.
 If the conditions are not fulfilled within the timeframe set by the EMA, the marketing authorization ceases to be renewed.
-As with Fast Track Designation, the competent regulatory authorities in the European Union have broad discretion whether or not to grant such an accelerated assessment or approval and, even if such assessment or approval is granted, we may not experience a faster development process, review or approval compared to conventional procedures.
+As with Fast Track Designation, the competent regulatory authorities in the European Union have broad discretion whether or not to grant such an accelerated assessment or approval and, even if such assessment or approval is granted, we may not experience a faster development process, review or approval conventional procedures.